Shan Morgan

 Dame Shan Elizabeth Morgan DCMG (born 12 March 1955) is a former British civil servant.
 Formerly the Deputy Permanent Representative, UK Representation to the European Union, she was the Permanent Secretary to the Welsh Government until October 2021.

 Early life

-Dame Shan Morgan was born in London, the daughter of Air Commodore Alun Morgan CBE and Yvonne Davies.
+Dame Shan Morgan was born in London, the daughter of Air Commodore Alun Morgan CBE and Yvonne Morgan nee Davies.
 She attended South Park Girls' High School (a girls' grammar school) in Lincoln, Wycombe High School (a girls' grammar school), and then the Royal Latin School, a coeducational grammar school in Buckingham.

 Morgan studied French Literature and Language at the University of Kent, gaining a BA in 1977.

 Career

 Morgan joined the Manpower Services Commission in 1977.
 In 1984 she worked at the European Commission in Brussels.
 In 1987 she returned to the UK, and became the Private Secretary to the Permanent Secretary at the Department of Employment.
 In 1991 she became a policy analyst in the National Training Task Force.

 In 1992 Morgan became the Head of the Employment and Training Strategy Unit at the Government Office for London.
 In 1994 at the Department for Education and Employment, she was the UK's delegate to the International Labour Organization's governing body.